exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 #### Excluding Capabilities

-Sometimes you want to prevent constructs from being pushed down.
-In this case, you can tell the RLS adapter to exclude one or more capabilities from being reported to the core database.
+Sometimes you want to prevent specific constructs from being pushed down.
+In this case, you can tell the VSDAB adapter to exclude one or more capabilities from being reported to the core database.

 The core database will then refrain from pushing down the related SQL constructs.

-Just add the property `EXCLUDED_CAPABILITIES` to the Virtual Schema creation statement and provide a comma-separated list of capabilities you want to exclude.
+Just add the property `EXCLUDED_CAPABILITIES` to the Virtual Schema creation statement and provide a comma-separated list of capabilities you want to exclude as shown in the following example:

 ```sql
 CREATE VIRTUAL SCHEMA VSDAB_VIRTUAL_SCHEMA